-A 2% increase in wages and salaries will be assumed for 2019/20.
-This is in line with the agreement which was reached in early April 2018 between the National Employers and the NJC Trade Unions side on rates of pay applicable from 1 April 2018 and 1 April 2019.
-Whilst the 2018 pay award was straight forward to implement, the 2019 award will be more challenging as there are a number of new pay points from 1 April 2019, to which employees need to be aligned to.
-This necessitates a full review of the pay and grading system.
+A 2% increase in wages and salaries will be assumed for 2020/21.
+This is in line with the agreement which was reached in early April 2018 between the National Employers and the

+NJC Trade Unions side on rates of pay applicable from 1 April 2018 and 1 April 2019.
+An agreement on the pay award applicable from 1 April 2020 is anticipated towards the end of this calendar year.
 In addition, increases in the National Living Wage will have a knock on impact on all salary pay grades of the Council.
-The financial implications of changes will be kept under constant review and the budget, if required, will be revised before presentation to Policy & Finance Committee on 21 February 2019.
+The financial implications of changes will be kept under constant review and the budget, if required, will be revised before presentation to Policy & Finance Committee on 20 February 2020.

-A vacancy provision of 3.5% of the total salary budget for 2019/20 will be made to allow for natural savings being made from posts remaining vacant before being filled.
+A vacancy provision of 3.5% of the total salary budget for 2020/21 will be made to allow for natural savings being made from posts remaining vacant before being filled.
 As it is not possible to predict precisely which business units will experience vacancies in the year, an overall saving will be set aside.
-This provision will be determined once the total salary budget for 2019/20 has been calculated.
+This provision will be determined once the total salary budget for 2020/21 has been calculated.